-Just as in the EV dockets, we at Green Energy Consumers Alliance has been granted the position of “intervenor” in the DPU’s decision-making process for Docket 21-80 (Eversource’s GMP), Docket 21-81 (National Grid’s GMP), and Docket 21-82 (Unitil’s GMP).
-As an official intervenor, we have an elevated ability to weigh in based on our experience working with energy consumers.
+Just as in the EV dockets, we at Green Energy Consumers Alliance have been granted the position of “intervenor” in the DPU’s decision-making process for Docket 21-80 (Eversource’s GMP), Docket 21-81 (National Grid’s GMP), and Docket 21-82 (Unitil’s GMP).
+As an official intervenor, we have an elevated ability to weigh in because on our experience working with energy consumers (a big thank you to members and participants in our programs for this opportunity).
 In these dockets, we will advocate for proposals that support cost-effective improvements, speed the integration of green energy with the grid, and unlock consumer-based energy efficiency technology.

-The GMPs are rife with confusing acronyms and technical descriptions, but you don’t need to be an expert to explain why grid modernization is important to Massachusetts.
+The proposals from the utilities (GMPs) are rife with confusing acronyms and technical descriptions, but you don’t need to be an expert to explain why grid modernization is important to Massachusetts.
 In this blog, we’ll give you the basic ideas so that you can speak in support of a greener, more modern grid.

 Why now for Grid Modernization and Advanced Metering Infrastructure (AMI)?